 When using an overflow gutter as a skimming device, it shall be found around 100% of the pool perimeter.
 Currently a gutter is found around approximately 20% of the pool perimeter.
-Improper skimming will impact the health and clarity of the pool because the dirtiest portion of water is not being adequately removed.
+Improper skimming will impact the health and clarity of the pool because the dirtiest portion of water at the surface is not being adequately removed.